 Every relationship has an early intensity.
 The feeling of recognition in those first weeks, the late nights, the conversations that stretch toward four in the morning, the sense that you have finally found something that matches the size of what you are capable of feeling.
 This is real.
 And it fades in every relationship eventually, because intensity is not a sustainable state.
 It is a beginning, not a permanent condition, and the work of love is what happens after it settles.

 What matters is what remains when the intensity does settle.
 In a genuine soul connection, what stays is warmth, safety, curiosity, companionship, and a love that does not require drama to prove it is still there.
 In a relationship that was intensity without sufficient substance underneath it, what remains when the electricity fades is usually a hollow kind of quiet, a growing awareness that the depth she thought she felt was mostly her own depth being reflected back at her by a connection that was never quite as mutual as it felt.
+What she gave to that reflection does not come back, but understanding this now determines whether she gives it away to the same kind of mirror again.

 A Real Soul Connection Does Not Require You to Lose Yourself to Maintain It